The-Oracle-AT/The-Oracle-AT.github.io/README.md

 ## License

 All rights reserved.
-This project is for personal use only.
+This project is not licensed and is for personal use only.
 No part of this project may be copied, modified, or distributed without the express permission of the owner.